 For the Study of Deeper Learning: Opportunities and Outcomes, AIR's research team examined a set of selected high schools associated with 10 established networks from across the country.
-These networks embrace the goals of deeper learning and promote instructional practices that their member schools believe are likely to lead to deeper learning competencies.
-In addition, the networks were participants in the Hewlett Foundation's Deeper Learning Community of Practice.
-Schools in the networks educate a diverse and traditionally underserved group of students, including substantial populations of students living in poverty and, in some cases, large populations of English language learners.
+These networks embrace the goals of deeper learning, promote instructional practices that their member schools believe are likely to lead to deeper learning competencies, and participate in the Hewlett Foundation's Deeper Learning Community of Practice.
+Schools in the network serve a diverse and traditionally underserved group of students, including substantial populations of students living in poverty and, in some cases, large populations of English language learners.

-To examine whether students in these high schools benefited from greater opportunities for deeper learning and more enhanced outcomes than they probably would have experienced in other schools, AIR also included students from a set of comparison schools that served similar student populations and were located in the same geographic locales as the network schools.
+To examine whether students in these high schools benefitted from greater opportunities for deeper learning and more enhanced outcomes than they probably would have experienced in other schools, AIR also included students from a set of comparison schools that served similar student populations and were located in the same geographic locales as the network schools.

-For more information on the Study of Deeper Learning: Opportunities and Outcomes, visit http://www.air.org/project/study-deeper-learning-opportunities-and-outcomes
+For more information on the Study of Deeper Learning: Opportunities and Outcomes, visit www.air.org/deeperlearning.